-DFG (Project within the DFG Priority Programme 1646 “Education as a Lifelong Process”)
+DFG (DFG Priority Programme 1646 “Education as a Lifelong Process”), 2nd funding period

 Schotte, K., Stanat, P. & Edele, A. (2018).
 Is integration always most adaptive?
 The role of cultural identity in academic achievement and in psychological adaptation of immigrant students in Germany.
 Journal of Youth and Adolescence, 47(1), 16-37. doi:10.1007/s10964-017-0737-x